 Why Is This Question Asked?

 Recruiters and hiring managers usually ask this question as an icebreaker.
-Keep in mind, they may not have had a chance to review your resume before you walked in so asking this question also helps them remember which candidate you are.
+Keep in mind, that they may not have had a chance to review your resume before you walked in so asking this question also helps them remember which candidate you are.

 What Do They Want To Hear?